krystian009/stocksy/.ai/prd.md

 - Each user's inventory is private and associated with their account.

 ### 3.2.
 Product Management
-- Users can add products with a name (minimum 3 characters), a current quantity (non-negative integer), and a minimum threshold (non-negative integer).
+- Users can add products with a name (minimum 3 characters, maximum 120 characters), a current quantity (non-negative integer), and a minimum threshold (non-negative integer).
 - Users can edit all product details (name, quantity, and minimum threshold).
 - When editing quantity, users can either input the number directly or use increment/decrement buttons for quick adjustments.
 - Users can permanently delete products from their inventory.
 A confirmation prompt will be displayed before deletion to prevent accidental removal.